 Today, purchasers of goods and services demand more.
 We expect to be taken care of.
 That’s why we might purchase a Lexus or Infinity instead of a Toyota or a Nissan.
 We prefer how the luxury car dealer’s service department gives us a loaner car or picks us up and drops us off at work.

 So, along those same lines, I built an estate-planning system where we do the funding for our clients.
 That required me to hire and train team members to complete those tasks.
 That meant additional overhead, but I compensate by charging a fee appropriate for the work involved.
 In fact, in my standard engagement, we allow for a maximum number of accounts/deeds/instruments for the fixed fee, with an additional surcharge for overage.
 This protects me, for example, from the client who has 25 certificates of deposit scattered about town that we must fund into her trust.

 Occasionally I lose a client to a competitor who charges less.
 In most instances, that competitor doesn’t include funding in his estate-planning package, so the price comparison isn’t truly apples to apples.
 We educate the client so that she can make an informed decision.
-I’m currently in the process of writing a short book to give away to my clients that highlights the importance of funding.
-That book will be supported by podcasts and videos that I’ll include on my firm’s website.
+I wrote Asset Alignment and Your Estate Plan–a short book that highlights the importance of funding.
+That book is supported by podcasts and videos that are included on my firm’s website.